HallaSurvivor/Blog/_posts/2025-04-01-analytic-combinatorics-example.md

 <div class="linked_auto">
 <script type="text/x-sage">
+# at time of writing the abelfunctions package
+# isn't installed on sagecell, so you'll need to
+# run this locally if you want to play with it
 import abelfunctions

-# to compute the discriminant we need P to be a polynomial whose
+# to compute the discriminant we need P to be a
-# coefficients are polynomials.
+# polynomial whose coefficients are polynomials.
 R.<z> = QQbar[]
 S.<T> = R[]

 # our defining polynomial.
-We want to solve for T as a function of z
+# we want to solve for T as a function of z
 P = z*T^3 + z*T^2 + (z-1)*T + z

-# following Example 2.12 in Melczer we compute the dominant singularity w.
+# following Example 2.12 in Melczer,
+# we compute the dominant singularity w.
-w = min([r for (r,_) in P.discriminant().roots() if r != 0], key=lambda r: r.abs())
+w = min([r for (r,_) in P.discriminant().roots() if r != 0],
+        key=lambda r: r.abs())

-# to work with abelfunctions we need P to be a polynomial in two variables
+# to work with abelfunctions we need P
+# to be a polynomial in two variables
 R.<z,T> = QQbar[]
 P = R(P)

 # compute the puiseux expansion for T at w.
-# I know from trial and error that the correct branch to pick is
+# I know from trial and error that the correct
-# entry [1] in the list.
-You just need to check which one gives
+# branch to pick is entry [1] in the list.
+You
+# just need to check which one gives you
-# you positive real coefficients for T at 0.
+# positive real coefficients for T at 0.
 s = abelfunctions.puiseux(P,w)[1]
 c = -sqrt(-s.x0/s.xcoefficient)
 </script>